Michael Cheika: Stade Français

-New South Wales
+New South Wales Waratahs

 Cheika was appointed as head coach of the New South Wales Waratahs in 2012 for the 2013 Super Rugby season.
-In his first season, he guided the team to mid-table of 9th, with an even split of 8 wins and 8 losses.
-Some of their victories were notable, including the 25–20 win over the eventual (and defending) champions, the Chiefs, in round 10.
+In his first season, he guided the team to 9th place, with an even split of 8 wins and 8 losses.
+Their victories included a 25–20 win over the eventual (and defending) champions, the Chiefs, in round 10.
 The Waratahs turned over the Brumbies 28–22, before narrowly losing to the Crusaders 23–22 in Christchurch.
 Cheika also led the team against the British and Irish Lions, losing the match 47–17.
-He was responsible for signing Israel Folau from AFL side Greater Western Sydney Giants, who made a massive impact to the Wallabies in his debut season.
+He was responsible for signing Israel Folau from AFL side Greater Western Sydney Giants.

-Cheika secured further key signings for the 2014 season including Kurtley Beale, Nick Phipps, Jacques Potgieter and another Rugby League convert Taqele Naiyaravoro.
+Cheika secured further key signings for the 2014 season including Kurtley Beale, Nick Phipps, Jacques Potgieter and another rugby league convert Taqele Naiyaravoro.
 He created attacking backline combinations with Phipps and Bernard Foley as the halves, Beale and Adam Ashley-Cooper in midfield and with Folau at fullback.
 The Waratahs dominant forward pack, led by Dave Dennis, created a platform for the skillful backs.

-In just his second season in charge, Cheika coached the Waratahs to their first ever Super Rugby title, with the team finishing seven points ahead of their nearest rivals, the Crusaders.
+In his second season in charge, Cheika coached the Waratahs to their first ever Super Rugby title, with the team finishing seven points ahead of their nearest rivals, the Crusaders.
 The Waratahs defeated the Brumbies 26–8 in the semifinal which earned them a first home final against their Christchurch-based rivals, the Crusaders, whom the Waratahs had not defeated in over a decade.
 In the 2014 Super Rugby final the Waratahs beat the Crusaders by a single point, 33–32, in a nail-biter witnessed by a record Super Rugby crowd of over 61,007 people at ANZ Stadium in Sydney.

-During the 2015 Super Rugby season, the Waratahs campaign to retain their title started with a 25–13 loss to the Western Force in Sydney, which was later followed by a second loss to the Force in Round 13, losing 18–11 in Perth.
+During the 2015 Super Rugby season, the Waratahs' campaign to retain their title started with a 25–13 loss to the Western Force in Sydney, which was later followed by a second loss to the Force in Round 13, losing 18–11 in Perth.
 Cheika led the Waratahs to a 29–24 win over the eventual New Zealand conference winners the Hurricanes in Wellington, and a 32–22 win over the Crusaders in Sydney.
 Across the 16 matches of the 2015 regular season the Waratahs conceded 11 yellow cards.
 Two players, Will Skelton and Tolu Latu, were suspended from playing during the latter stages of the tournament leading to Cheika's tactics being questioned.
 The Waratahs had lost to the Highlanders 26–19 in Dunedin in Round 5 and were defeated by them again in the semifinal in Sydney by 35–17.
-It was a surprise for some how well the Waratahs did, considering the team had to play for 10 consecutive weeks between their second bye and the knock out stage, which included their two away matches against South Africa opposition.